Tibi et Igni: Release

-Tibi et Igni is available as a standard CD, as a digipak CD with 2 bonus tracks, as a colored LP with a bonus 7" EP (including 2 bonus tracks), and exclusively through Nuclear Blast mailorder as a limited digipak edition with a signed Vader tourbook.
+Tibi et Igni is available as a standard CD, as a digipak CD with 2 bonus tracks, as a colored LP with a bonus 7-inch EP (including 2 bonus tracks), and exclusively through Nuclear Blast mailorder as a limited digipak edition with a signed Vader tourbook.
 The album features artwork from Joe Petagno, best known for his artwork for bands including Motörhead, Pink Floyd and Led Zeppelin.

 The album reached number 18 on the US Billboard Top New Artist Albums (Heatseekers), selling around 1500 copies in two weeks.
 In Poland, Tibi et Igni landed at number 16, and dropped out two weeks later.
 The release also charted in France, Japan, Switzerland, and Germany.

 To promote the album, Vader released three track by track videos.

 Track listing

 Personnel

 Production and performance credits taken from album liner notes.